wumpyproject/wumpy/docs/source/setup/running-the-bot.md

 # Running the bot

 Discord will not host bots for you, it is your responsibility to be running the bot.
-This page will go through tips for running the bot and testing.
+This page will go through tips for running the bot and testing locally.

 ## Interaction server

 The interaction server is just an HTTP server, like a website!

-Wumpy's `InteractionApp` implements the ASGI specification, this means that you can run your bot with any ASGI server.
+Wumpy's `InteractionApp` implements the ASGI specification, meaning that you can run your bot with any ASGI server.
 The following is a non-exhaustive list of ASGI servers:

 - [Uvicorn](https://github.com/encode/uvicorn)